Session recordings

 - Click, scroll, mouse movement, and viewport resize events.

-- Form interactions — focus, blur, completion timing, submission, validation errors.
+- Form interactions — focus, blur, completion timing, and submission.

 What's not captured